Amrish Ranjan Pandey: Early life

 Amrish was born in Bihar on 25 October 1988, as son of Smt.
 Rajkumari Pandey and Shri Arun kumar Pandey.
 He traces his lineage to Shri Damodar Pande, who was the Mulkaji of Nepal from 1803 to 1804 and is also popularly known as the first Prime Minister of Nepal.
 Another significant face from Amrish's family is Rana Jang Pande, who was the third Mukhtiyar or Prime Minister of Nepal.
 After a political conspiracy, Amrish's forefathers shifted to Madhubani, Bihar and the family has been settled there since.
 Having completed his primary and secondary education from Watson High School, Madhubani, Amrish has strong ties with Madhubani.

 Education

-In year 2008, Amrish completed his Bachelor's degree in Philosophy from Zakir Hussain College, University of Delhi, where he took part in student politics and joined joined National Students Union of India.
+In year 2008, Amrish completed his Bachelor's degree in Philosophy from Zakir Hussain College, University of Delhi, where he took part in student politics and joined the National Students Union of India.
 Thereafter, he completed his master's degree from University of Delhi.
 He also holds a Bachelor of Law degree from Campus Law Center Delhi University.